-The Panasonic Lumix DMC-LX10 (called Panasonic LX15 in some regions) and the Canon EOS 5D Mark II are two digital cameras that were officially introduced, respectively, in September 2016 and September 2008.
+The Panasonic Lumix DMC-LX10 (called Panasonic LX15 in some regions) and the Canon EOS 5D Mark II are two digital cameras that were announced, respectively, in September 2016 and September 2008.
 The LX10 is a fixed lens compact, while the 5D Mark II is a DSLR.
 The cameras are based on an one-inch (LX10) and a full frame (5D Mark II) sensor.
-The Panasonic has a resolution of 20 megapixel, whereas the Canon provides 21 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 20 megapixels, whereas the Canon provides 21 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic LX10 vs Canon 5D Mark II

-The physical size and weight of the Panasonic LX10 and the Canon 5D Mark II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Panasonic LX10 and the Canon 5D Mark II.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the LX10 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is considerably larger (172 percent) than the Panasonic LX10.
 It is noteworthy in this context that the 5D Mark II is splash and dust-proof, while the LX10 does not feature any corresponding weather-sealing.